dradis/meta/readme.txt

 2. Installation Notes (Windows)
 ===============================================================================
-The dradis installation gives the users the option to install the following
+The Dradis installation gives the users the option to install the following
 components:
- - Ruby 1.8.7
+ - Ruby 1.9.3
  - Dradis Framework Core
  - The SQLite3 library and sqlite3 gem
- - Bundler
+ - The Bundler gem

 Note when installing as a limited access user:
-The sqlite3 gem are dependant on the following dlls to be in the Windows\system32 directory or the Ruby\bin directory:
+The sqlite3 gem are dependent on the following dlls to be in the Windows\system32 directory or the Ruby\bin directory:
  - sqlite3.dll
  - msvcr71.dll